tropicsquare/ts-dev-kits/ts1401-arduino-shield.md

 ## Disclaimer

-* We are not a company manufacturing USB devices as end-user products.
+* We are not a company manufacturing Arduino devices as end-user products.
 * The TS1401 Arduino shield TS14 development kit featuring the Tropic Square TR01 uses Arduino extension board.
 * For our license disclaimer, please follow this [link](https://github.com/tropicsquare/libtropic/blob/master/LICENSE.md).